Maharava/Jovian_Cards/megacorp.md

 # Megacorp Faction File

 ## Overview
-**The Megacorps** represent the raw industrial and capitalist might of billionair class.
-Outside of the Republic and new COnfederacy, they are the law - but law comes with a cost.
+**The Megacorps** represent the raw industrial and capitalist might of the billionaire class.
+Outside of the Republic and new Confederacy, they are the law—but law comes with a cost.

 While the Republic claims jurisdiction, **Ira Corp** and its subsidiaries enforce it—strictly for profit.
 They view the Jovian bio-hackers not as people, but as intellectual property theft waiting to be "reacquired."
-Other megacorps, such as Solarin Industries, focus their efforts on harvesting the near-endless supplies and resources of the system, while Haxaway holds a monopoly on the systems Dyson Swarm and fusion matter facilities, supplying a third of the systems fuel and energy needs on their own.
+Other megacorps, such as **Solarin Industries**, focus their efforts on harvesting the near-endless supplies and resources of the system, while **Haxaway** holds a monopoly on the system's Dyson Swarm and fusion matter facilities, supplying a third of the system's fuel and energy needs on their own.

 *   **Archetype:** Industrial Swarm / Aggro / Resource Denial
 *   **Visual Style:** Sleek matte-black composites, neon orange warning lights, faceless security helmets, swarms of utilitarian drones.